GetTerminus/terminus-ui/terminus-ui/cohort-date-range/src/cohort-date-range.component.md

 ></ts-cohort-date-range>
 ```

-`cohortDateRangeChanged` is fired off when the date range changes.

 ## Inputs to the component

 ### allowCustomDates

 `allowCustomDates` defaults to `true`.
 When set to `false`, date range is readonly.

 ```html
 <ts-cohort-date-range
   [allowCustomDates]="allowCustomDates"